 I have raised my two sons In Auckland while also knocking off most of the Great Walks of New Zealand.
 Well travelled, I love hanging out with happy people on holiday!
 Read on for an insight on what to expect from my Auckland.

 Be prepared to stop at zebra crossings which our kids sprint across bare feet to school or for a Customs Officer to ask, "any fruit in your bag Sir?" when you arrive in New Zealand.
 We're super protective of our agriculture so bin the banana before you arrive!

 Expect to hear many accents on your visit.
 After all, Auckland is the largest Polynesian city in the world.
 Not the "Little Britain of the South Pacific" and many visitors remark on the city's cultural diversity as I show them around.

 One day is never enough in a new city.
-So walk with me to get the most out of Auckland.
+So walk with me to discover the real Auckland and lose yourself.

 We're stoked that you're coming down to see us.